prajwalap1701/gittrain/README.md

 # gittrain
-Git and GitHub training purpose.
+Git and GitHub and github action training purpose.